Sayantani-Bhattacharya/Distributed-Communication-Framework/README.md

 6. (Optional) Implement custom encryption for data packets before publishing over Zenoh.

 ### Deployment:
 Setting up the framework in Jetson and deploying over a shared WiFi network.
+Would likely need to build a wifi network system with the two GOs and master system(laptop).

 ### Test and Validate:
 1. Single Peer Test: Verify ROS2 publishes and Zenoh bridges the point-cloud data correctly.
 2. Multi-Peer Test.